zuluchaka/tradingplan/README.md

 - Watching video lectures explaining how to become a professional Trader
 - Learning by following analysis from famous professional Forex Traders on social networks
 - Learning from Traders in Paid groups of traders sharing analysis and signals

+## Trading Journal Content and Review

+At the end of each month, I will review my trading journal (provided by Brokers) to determine whether any modifications to my trading plan seem warranted by the results it obtained over the preceding three months.

 ## currency pairs
 Those 5 pairs should be backtested